nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medication.md

   </tr>
 </table>

-All medication must be represented using SNOMED/dm+d terminology.
+All medication must be represented using NHS dm+d terminology.

 The `code.coding.system` must be "http://snomed.info/sct".

-The `code.coding.code` must be the SNOMED/dm+d concept code.
+The `code.coding.code` must be the NHS dm+d concept code.

-The `code.coding.display` must be the SNOMED/dm+d UK preferred concept description.
+The `code.coding.display` must be the NHS dm+d concept description.

+**To DO**: Need to add the guidance for when a medication is not known within dm+d...

 ### status